nirdosh17/cfn-teardown/README.md

 If you deploy all of you intrastructure using CloudFormation with a `consistent naming convention` for stacks, then you can use this tool to tear down the environment.

-Teardown of huge number of stacks using this tool is considerably faster that applying brute force.

 **Example of consistent stack naming:**

 - qa-bucket-users